QCrypt/website-2022/content/_index.md

 ## What is QCrypt 2022?

-QCrypt2022 is the 12th edition of the yearly international scientific conference presenting last year's top results in quantum cryptography.
+QCrypt 2022 is the 12th edition of the yearly international scientific conference presenting last year's top results in quantum cryptography.
 See the list of previous conferences <a style="color: red" href="/charter/#history-of-qcrypt">here</a>.

 {{% /home-info %}}
 <!--